AustinMoninger/mac-dev-setup/README.md

 # My Mac Dev Environment Setup

+*All in one setup script found in [setup.sh](https://github.com/AustinMoninger/my-mac-dev-setup/blob/master/setup.sh).
+There's a handful of things to do manually like downloading Magnet from the App Store and some System Preferences configurations.*

 I try to stay digitally minimalistic, only downloading exactly what I use and need and getting rid of everything else.
 I also make sure that at any given time if I lose my device or it is stolen, that there isn't a single item on them that I would lose (other than the physical device itself, of course).

 That was in part the motivation for this repo; I already have all the files I do not want to lose stored in the cloud, but I did not have anyway to remember how I like my machine configured.
 The other part of the motivation was that over the beginning of my internship in the summer of 2018 I received a computer that was a clean slate, and instead of being able to configure it how I liked all at once, I had to slowly recall all the settings I liked over the course of the summer.
 Now with this page, I can be done with all of that on the first day in a few (several) clicks.
 I borrowed a lot from [this repository](https://github.com/nicolashery/mac-dev-setup); check it out too.